Skip to content

 Prevention

-• Do not wedge or bind the needle in the canal
+• Avoiding wedging or binding the needle in the canal is generally recommended

-• Use passive, slow irrigation with gentle finger pressure
+• Passive, slow irrigation with gentle finger pressure is generally recommended

-• Maintain a confirmed working length to avoid apical extrusion
+• Maintaining a confirmed working length may help reduce the risk of apical extrusion

 6. Flare-up Management